Timbiriche X: Background, production and promotion

 The year of 1988 was a successful one for the group Timbiriche, the album Timbiriche VIII & IX, yielded several successful singles and the album achieved platinum certification, selling over a million copies in Mexico.
 However, two of the most popular members broke up with the group, seeking to launch themselves as solo artists, namely: Eduardo Capetillo and Thalía.
 The producers did not give up on the band, and sought two new members to record and release the tenth album, newcomers Bibi Gaytán, Cláudio Bermúdez and Patty Tanús (who remained in the group for only six months) were hired to join Diego Schoening, Erik Rubín, Paulina Rubio and Edith Marquez.
 There was a lot of speculation as to Patty's separation from the group, but rumor has it that she lied about being married when she entered the group, plus the supposed inclination on behalf of Paulina Rubio that Patty was to mature for the group.

 To promote an album, a promotional tour was made, which featured shows in Mexico, the United States, Central America and South America.

 Commercial performance

 Singles

 The first single from the album was "Me Pongo Mal", it was released in the early of 1990, the song peaked at #11 on the biweekly list of the most played songs on Mexican radio, made by the magazine Notitas Musicales.
 The second single was released months later, being it the song "Historia de Amor", the song managed to surpass the peak of the previous single, peaking the position of number nine.
 One last single was released, "Yo No Soy Una Más", however, it didn't appear on the music charts.

-Album

-The album managed to repeat the success of previous albums and sold more than 250,000 copies in Mexico, according to Notitas Musicales magazine, which earned the group another platinum record.
+Certification

 Track listing

 The U.S. version by Fonovisa transposed tracks 5 and 10 and the original Mexican album included lyrics.
 Tracks 1, 2, 4, 5, 6, and 8 were released as singles.
 Timbiriche X, by Melody in Mexico, featured the following songs: